VERCATOR REFERENCE MATERIAL

 1. Scope of these conditions

-a) These conditions apply to the use of those Vercator Services introduced on the ‘our platform’ tab of our website.
+a) These conditions apply to the use of those Vercator Services introduced on the ‘Platform’ tab of our website.

-b) To access these Services, prospective users must register for a Account found here on our website.
-They must also confirm acceptance of these conditions either on behalf of their employer or, if they are selfemployed or in partnership, on behalf their business.
+b) To access these Services, prospective users must register for an Account found here on our website.
+They must also confirm acceptance of these conditions either on behalf of their employer or, if they are self-employed or in partnership, on behalf of their business.

 c) These conditions apply to commercial users both during their free trial and subsequent commercial use.
 Vercator Services are supplied on a business-to-business basis and are not available for personal use, so consumer protection provisions do not apply.